chIsmaeel/SmartFramework/SECURITY.md

 Provide some general information about security considerations relevant to your project, like recommended configuration settings or features that users should enable/disable for better security.

-Thank you for helping keep [Your Project Name] and its users safe.
+Thank you for helping keep Smart Framework and its users safe.